One of my favorite events of the year as a librarian is the

 PICTURE BOOK FOR OLDER READERS (Grades 4 and up)

-Goal! written by Mina Javaherbin.
+written by Mina Javaherbin.
 Illustrated by A.G.
 Ford.
 Candlewick Press, 2010.
 (E JAV)

 Henry's Freedom Box written by Ellen Levine.
 Illustrated by Kadir Nelson.
 Scholastic Press, 2007.
 (E LEV)